stummjr/impress-code-highlighter/README.md

 In order to highlight your source code in your impress presentation, you should create a custom style named `code-<language name>` and apply it to all the text boxes you'd want to highlight.
 Then, you should run `highlight.py` either in an OS shell or as a macro inside Impress.

-For example, to highlight some Python code blocks, you have to apply a style named `code-python` to the code block and then run the macro.
+For example, to highlight some Python code blocks, you have to apply a style named `code-python` to the code blocks and then run the macro.

 ## Dependencies